ranenbg/Arduino-FFB-wheel/README.md

 - fw-vXX3 adds support for shift register+HX711+MCP4725 analog DAC's

  Here is the complete list of all available options that may be added to any of the above firmware*:
-- "a" pedal axis autocalibration enabled
+- "a" pedal axis autocalibration enabled (otherwise a manual calibration is enabled)
 - "z" Z-index encoder support
 - "h" Hat Switch support
 - "s" external ADC support for pedals with ADS1015